yuichielectric-enterprise/reading-times-to-azure/README.md

 IntelliJ  is optional, you can use any editor including for example Atom.

 ## Configuration
-This configuraiton assumes you are using `octodemo.com`.
+This configuration assumes you are using `octodemo.com`.
-- Fork and clone the GitHub repository.
+- Fork and clone the  `reading-time-app` repository.
 - Create the Heroku app, execute an initial deploy and open the web application:
 ```
 heroku create